maxwell-k/blog/README.md

     npm ci

-Command to set the `SOURCEMAP` environment variable so that the generate files include source maps:
+Command to set the `SOURCEMAPS` environment variable so that the generate files include source maps:

-    export SOURCEMAP=true
+    export SOURCEMAPS=true

 Command to run a Pelican development server on <http://127.0.0.1:8000> that watches for changes: